Sierra de Leyre: Touristic resources

 Partial view of Yesa reservoir.
 In the foreground, the flooded area of the Tiermas Hot Springs Spa.

 The natural wealth is described with the range, where you can make several significant routes such as the ascent to the Castellar from the monastery of Leyre.
 The Yesa reservoir, known as the sea of the Pyrenees, makes possible the practice of different watersports and fishing.

 Ascent to Castellar

 One of the most typical routes in this range is the ascent to Mount Castellar, 1286 m high, starting from the monastery of Leyre and following the Cañada Real de los Roncaleses (GR-13).
-Shortly after starting the route, a detour to the left takes us to the Fuente de San Virila.
-We leave this alternative to continue ahead to the ruins of a borda or shelter.
-We ascend through the forest and cross the track that communicates with the quarries that were opened for the construction of the Yesa reservoir.
-Following the gully, in a strong slope, we arrive at the Portillo de La Cerrada, also called col of Leyre.
-On the hill, to the left, the crags of El Castillar rise up, and we go to the left to go around them and ascend along a well-marked path to the summit.